 ThoughtExchange is an anonymous survey tool that offers two-way engagement on important topics.
 It works in three steps:

 The process is confidential, so identities will not be known or associated with the thoughts of others or their ratings.
-Watch how the process works in the video below and learn more in our ThoughtExchange FAQ section.
+Watch how the process works in the video link below and learn more in our ThoughtExchange FAQ section.

 Why are we using ThoughtExchange?